-Alternatively, please feel free to view the virtual school tour and walkaround videos by clicking the link below (these virtual tours were created in 2020 – during the height of the COVID pandemic, when visits to school were not permitted – but still provide a good overview of our school.
+Alternatively, please feel free to view our virtual school tour and walkaround videos by clicking the link below (these virtual tours were created in 2020 – during the height of the COVID pandemic, when visits to school were not permitted – but still provide a good overview of our school.
 Enjoy!):

 We would ask parents to discuss the identified needs with the school prior to starting so that appropriate intervention and support can be planned and implemented.
 Advice from the LA or other agencies may be requested to ensure any the school can meet any needs appropriately.